MuhamedSaber1990/oop_project/README.md

 # oop_project
-The code explains how 3x+1 ruke works and hw many iteritation
+The code explains how 3x+1 rule works and how many iteritation